Crookwell, New South Wales: Radio stations

 Depending on location some Goulburn, Illawarra, and/or Canberra based radio stations can also be heard.
 Eagle FM and GNFM (formerly 2GN) are Goulburn based but licensed to serve towns in the Southern Tablelands including Crookwell.
 In order to reach Crookwell, both have transmitters which relay the Goulburn broadcast but on different frequencies to Goulburn.

 Television

 Crookwell has a low powered transmitter broadcasting ABC Television.

 Residents wishing to receive a wider range of channels and in digital can attempt to receive signals from either Canberra (Black Mountain), or Orange (Mount Canobolas), although Crookwell is located in the fringe area of both transmitters.

 Another option is to use the VAST free-to-view satellite service, which offers a similar range of channels.

 Newspaper

 The local newspaper, the Crookwell Gazette has been published since 1885.

 Notable people

-Notable people include Kellie White and Emily Smith (Hockeyroos Captain), who both played for the Hockeyroos in international competition, Mary Douven, a notable community volunteer who gave her time to help the local sporting communities and church groups, who unfortunately died in 2020 one year to the day after her husband Theo Douven, who was a long term employee of the local Upper Lachlan Shire Council.
+Notable people include Kellie White and Emily Smith (Hockeyroos Captain), who both played for the Hockeyroos in international competition.